Shane325/dropbox-browser/README.md

 # Dropbox Browser

 Dropbox Browser is a simple web application built using [Node.js](http://www.nodejs.org) and [AngularJS](http://angularjs.org).
 Dropbox Browser lets you connect to your dropbox account and view/browse through your files and folders.
-DB also shows you some analytics about your dropbox account.
+Dropbox Browser also shows you some analytics about your dropbox account.

 Live demo: [https://boiling-atoll-43861.herokuapp.com](https://boiling-atoll-43861.herokuapp.com)